HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.troubleshooting.md

 * Connecting with two-factor authentication
 * Using password authentication
-* Using an SSH key with a passphrase when the [[vs.1.7.#setting-up-the-ssh-agent]] is not running or accessible
+* Using an SSH key with a passphrase when the [setting-up-the-ssh-agent](#setting-up-the-ssh-agent) is not running or accessible

 then VS Code should automatically prompt you to enter needed information.
 If you do not see the prompt, enable the `remote.SSH.showLoginTerminal` [[vs.1.7.docs.getstarted.settings]] in VS Code.
 This setting displays the terminal whenever VS Code runs an SSH command.
 You can then enter your authentication code, password, or passphrase when the terminal appears.